California Wildfire Injury Attorneys

 • Document everything, including your injuries and other damages.
 Keep a copy of your medical records, doctor’s notes, and treatment plans.
 If it’s safe, return to your home to take photos or videos of the damage to your property.

 • Create a written document recording what you have lost due to the wildfire.
-Include a list of lost earnings and personal property, including purchase dates and costs.
-A record of losses can help you when you file a wildfire-related claim.
+If it applies, you may include a list of lost earnings and personal property, including purchase dates and costs.
+A record of losses might be able to help you when you file a wildfire-related claim.
 This record serves as evidence of the damages incurred.

 How Long Do You Have To File A Wildfire Claim In California?